Becoming a Nutritionist

 Each course provider sets their own fees and we always ensure that our courses are competitively and fairly priced.
 Please see the enrolment form for prices.

 Do I want to be self-employed?

 Becoming a nutritionist means you can steer your career through many different pathways.
 You could have the option of working in varied settings, from hospitals and nursing homes to government positions and schools.
-A lot of nutritionists are self-employed working as consultants for individual clients and, whilst this can be a big plus for many, it is important to take into account this may also involve a more unpredictable income and the need to be adaptable.
+A lot of nutritionists are self-employed, working as consultants for individual clients.
+However, while this can be a big plus for many, it is important to take into account that this may also involve a more unpredictable income and you will need to be adaptable.
 Other aspects that you will consider at some stage will be marketing and maintaining accounts etc. It also means you need to set realistic charges and make sure you get paid!